 The Iguazu waterfalls in South America are one of the continent’s most famous sights.
 But why?
 Let’s start with a few facts about Iguazu falls and answers to some commonly asked questions.

 Later in this article, I’ll share with you my top tips for making the most of your visit to the falls, including when to go, how to avoid the crowds, and which extra attractions are worth your money.
 All the practical information in this guide was updated in 2020 to reflect current prices, exchange rates, visa requirements, etc.

-Iguazu Falls Facts and FAQs
+Facts About the Iguazu Falls and FAQs

-Are Iguazu falls a wonder of the world?
+Are Iguazu Falls a Wonder of the World?

 Yes, they are!
 Until recently, when people spoke of the “wonders of the world”, they were generally referring to the seven wonders of the ancient world, most of which don’t exist anymore.